dyellow3/frequency-counter/README.md

 The goal of this project is to show the extreme difference in run times between the two solutions.

+Feel free to play around with the Hash Function to see if you can get better run times!

 ## Features

 - Efficient word frequency counting.